 3. Not Reading the Policy

 Never buy a plan without completely reading and understanding the policy first.
 Finding the company’s policy document on the plan’s website can be difficult.
-It is often buried within the webpages and tends to reside in different locations for each insurer.
-If you can’t find the policy on the company’s website, talk to a customer service representative and ask them to email you a sample policy document.
+It is often buried within the website and tend to reside in different locations for each insurer.
+If you can’t find the policy on the company’s website, talk to a customer service representative.
+Ask them to email you a sample policy document.
 If you have any concerns or don’t fully understand what is written, ask questions.